Gabisonfire/dashboard-q/readme.md

 # dashboard-q

-Dashboard-q is a homelab dashboard with qBittorrent, PRTG and forecast.io integration.
+Dashboard-q is a homelab dashboard with qBittorrent/Transmission, PRTG and forecast.io integration.

 ## Installation